imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing.md

 In this chapter, we will learn:

+- The differences between "hot wallets" (wallets that are connected to the Internet) and "cold wallets"  (wallets that are not connected to the Internet)

-- How you should treat "exchanges" (places where you can buy and sell cryptocurrencies) and "hot wallets" (wallets that are connected to the Internet)
+- How you should deal with "hot wallets" and "exchanges" (places where you can buy and sell cryptocurrencies)

 - How to make your Online Computer safe (recommended online browsing practices, security tips from the MyEtherWallet, and my personal preferences for computing hardware)